List of Raising Hope characters: Frank Marolla

 Frank (Todd Giebenhain) is a creepy and incompetent co-worker at the store where Jimmy and Sabrina work.
-However, in the Season 1 finale, it was shown that he used to be a skilled bagger before accidentally hitting Shelly in the face with a can of fruit.
+However, in the Season 1 finale, it was shown that he used to be a skilled bagger before accidentally hitting Shelley in the face with a can of fruit.
 It was revealed in season 2's The Men of New Natesville, that he shared the same bully as Jimmy in high school, and the two of them bond over the fact.
 Since then, he has largely replaced Javier and Marcus as Jimmy's best male friend.
 In season 3, he and Jimmy were married, but later got an annulment in the episode “What Happens at Howdy's Doesn't Stay at Howdy's”.
 He has a close relationship with Maw Maw in season 4, and was briefly her lover.
 Later in season 4, he professed his love for Shelley and the two started a relationship.